aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/calculationoptions/_index.md

 ```

 Specifies the strategy for processing precision of calculation.
-[CalculationPrecisionStrategy](../../com.aspose.cells/calculationprecisionstrategy).
+See [CalculationPrecisionStrategy](../../com.aspose.cells/calculationprecisionstrategy).

 **Returns:**
 int